j-wiesmann/Lambda-CICD-Security/README.md

 > npm install -D https://artifactory.app.protego.io/cloudguard-serverless-plugin.tgz

-Get the Dome9 CloudGuard workload Token and create a protego-config.json file as follow.
+Get the Dome9 API ID and Key and create a protego-config.json file as follow.
 Place this file in the same dir as your serverless.yml file in the serverless project dir.

 ```
 {